Designing coherent, cross-platform, AI-native products

 Breaking It on Purpose

 The interesting part is not the failure.
-Every system fails, generative ones faster.
-The interesting part is the shape of the failure, because the architecture spent all of its effort making that shape small and legible.
+Every system fails, and generative ones fail faster.
+The interesting part is the shape of the failure, because the architecture spent all its effort making that shape small and legible.
 The breach was one behavior variant on one surface, not a personality drift across the product, because everything else was contract-bound.
-It was found in an audit sweep, not in a courtroom, because the weekly screen-level pass walks surfaces the unit evals cannot see.
+It was found in an audit sweep, not a courtroom, because the weekly screen-level pass walks surfaces the unit evals cannot see.
 And the trace answered why in minutes: the variant, the missing registration, the skipped options pass, each visible, each fixable at exactly one point.
 The postmortem produced a rule, the rule became a hook, and the hook now fails any pull request that adds a behavior without an eval binding.
 An instruction would have asked the team to remember.
 The hook removed the option of forgetting.

 PART IV